Q&A with Dr. Marion Nestle: evidence, politics and the future of food

 MN: Easy.
 Look at the questions you are asking!
 Look at the number of individuals and groups who are asking such questions and acting on them.
 My bookshelves are loaded with books on these issues.
 I’ve just listened to a conference of food business executives charged with coming up with ideas about how to promote regenerative agriculture in their supply chains; without question, they recognized that if they don’t address health and sustainability, they won’t survive.
 The word is out.
 The big need now is to act on it.

 On Monday, 6 December 2021, the Global Alliance for the Future of Food will host a webinar event to mark the launch of The Politics of Knowledge: Understanding the Evidence for Agroecology, Regenerative Approaches, and Indigenous Foodways — a new compendium tackling the dominant questions about evidence that are holding back food systems transformation.
 Speakers will unpack the narratives that unpin these questions and explore the many ways funders, researchers, and policymakers can take transformative action.
-Register here.
+More information here.